What Are Teaser Rates And How Do They Work?

 What Is A Teaser Rate?

-Teaser rates are usually short-term inducements offered to attract new customers to variable-rate consumer loans.
-You’ve probably seen credit cards that offer a 0% introductory rate, for example.
-In real estate, you’ll find teaser rates on variable interest products like adjustable rate mortgages (ARMs) and HELOCs.
+You’ve probably seen credit cards that offer a 0% introductory interest rate, for example.
+In real estate, you’ll find teaser rates on variable interest products like adjustable-rate mortgages (ARMs) and HELOCs.

 How Do Teaser Rates Work?